JSachdev92/TrafficSignClassifier/CarND-Traffic-Sign-Classifier-Project/JayantSachdev_Traffic_Sign_Classifier.md

 ### Data Set Summary & Exploration

-#### 1. Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is (32, 32, 3)
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+There are 43 unique road signs that we want to classify in this project.
+In order to visualize and understand what kind of signs were chosen, i plotted the first image of each road sign.

 ![alt text][image1]

+I then decided to plot a bar graph showing how many images we have of each road sign in the training dataset to obtain a distrubition:
+![alt text][image2]
+I then did the same for the validation and testing datasets and noticed that the general distribution appeared similar.
+I believe this is important as a mismatched distribution will mean that the training dataset should be modified to reflect the distributions of our validation and testing datasets for best results:
+![alt text][image3]
+![alt text][image4]

 ### Design and Test a Model Architecture

-#### 1. Describe how you preprocessed the image data.
+#### Data Pre-Processing 1.
+Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...

-Here is an example of a traffic sign image before and after grayscaling.

-![alt text][image2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+For the dataprocessing, i just normalized the pixel data between 0 and 1.
+This is one area i would like to spend more time on when i revisit the project as i feel that adding data and using pre-processing techiniques like converting to greyscale will yield much higher results.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.